kirbyk/kirbyk.github.io/_posts/2015-09-11-domain-registrars-dns-and-hosting.md

 #### Check the nameservers.

-Awesome, now go back to your site on CloudFlare and click 'Recheck Nameservers', this can take up to 24 hours, but often (especially with Namecheap) it on takes a few minutes.
+Awesome, now go back to your site on CloudFlare and click 'Recheck Nameservers', this can take up to 24 hours, but often (especially with Namecheap) it only takes a few minutes.

 #### Setup GitHub Pages.

-Head over GitHub and create a [new repo][repo] called *username*.github.io, where username is your username on GitHub.
+Head over to GitHub and create a [new repo][repo] called *username*.github.io, where username is your username on GitHub.
 From here you can push your static website up with the following commands: